Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

-This argument is supported by the results in Fig.~\ref{fig:fourier}(b,c).
-We first consider the surface $\rpol=0.999$.
-The KBM, characterized by a kinetic-shear-Alfv\'en-wave-like \cite{doerk2016gyrokinetic} anti-correlation between $\tilde{\phi}$ and $\tilde{n}$ (denoted by the normalized covariance $c_{\phi,n}=\overline{\tilde{\phi}\tilde{n}}/(\sigma_{\phi}\sigma_{n})<0$), dominates at OMP and is progressively stabilized by field-line bending when approaching the X-point.
-Resistivity is insufficient for a resistive ballooning mode to overtake the KBM at the OMP.
-Yet resistive drive dominates near the X-point, where $\omega_\eta$ increases due to the rapid growth of $k_\perp$, exciting a resistive X-point mode (RXM) \cite{MyraDippolito2000} with the drift-interchange nature $c_{\phi,n}>0$.
-The highly shaped equilibrium, an access criterion for QCE, lengthens the parallel connection from OMP to the X-point region, making room for KBM and RXM to coexist at the same flux surface.
-Inevitably, KBM's and RXM's eigenfunctions with opposite signs of $c_{\phi,n}$ will encounter and produce the interchange dynamics $c_{\phi,n}=0$ at some point (marked by $\bigstar$ in Fig.~\ref{fig:fourier}(c)).
+{Importantly, the QCM in Fig.~\ref{fig:snaps} is driven by the KBM rather than the RXM, while blobs are ejected when the RXM interacts with the KBM.} The highly shaped equilibrium, an access criterion for QCE, lengthens the parallel connection from OMP to the X-point region, making room for KBM and RXM to coexist at the same flux surface.
+Inevitably, KBM's and RXM's eigenfunctions with opposite signs of $c_{\phi,n}$ will meet and produce the interchange dynamics $c_{\phi,n}=0$ at some point (marked by \ding{73} in Fig.~\ref{fig:fourier}(c)).
 At $\rpol=0.999$, the interchange couples close enough to the X-point to remain outside the poloidal extent of the QCM’s strong-fluctuation region (marked by $\lozenge$).
-In the SOL, coupling strengthens because the connection length decreases and resistivity increases, shifting the interchange point toward the OMP as $\rpol$ rises.
+In the SOL, coupling strengthens as the connection length decreases and resistivity increases, shifting the interchange point toward the OMP as $\rpol$ rises.
 By $\rpol=1.007$, the interchange lies within the QCM’s strong-fluctuation region.
-Here, $E\times B$ advection efficiently carries the QCM’s positive density perturbations outward, launching the blobs seen in Fig.~\ref{fig:snaps} \cite{krasheninnikov2001scrape}.
-Consistently, a Fourier analysis of the phase shift, $\alpha_{\phi,n}(k)=\mathrm{Arg}(\tilde{\phi}_k/\tilde{n}_k)$ with poloidal wavenumber $k$, shows that, at the QCM poloidal scale, the spectrum peaks near $\pi$ at $\rpol=0.999$ and gradually decreases to $\pi/2$ by $\rpol=1.007$.
+Here, $E\times B$ advection efficiently expels the QCM’s positive density perturbations outward, launching the blobs seen in Fig.~\ref{fig:snaps} \cite{krasheninnikov2001scrape,d2011convective}.
+Consistently, a Fourier analysis of the phase shift, $\alpha_{\phi,n}(k)=\mathrm{Arg}(\tilde{\phi}_k/\tilde{n}_k)$ with poloidal wavenumber $k$, peaks at the QCM poloidal scale near $\pi$ for $\rpol=0.999$ and gradually decreases to $\pi/2$ for $\rpol=1.007$.